dnlgmz/dnlgmz/README.md

 My personal webiste is <a href="https://www.danieljgomez.net">here</a>.

-- 🔭 My graduate studies is in Systems Genetics (MCB/CMB) and research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Cancer, Infectious Disease, Bioengineering, Structural Biology, and Genetics.
+- 🔭 My graduate studies is in Computational Biology and Systems Bioinformatics (CBSB) and research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Cancer, Infectious Disease, Bioengineering, Structural Biology, and Genetics.
-- Presently, I am doing my thesis research in Genomics and Biology of Exercise.
+- Presently, I am doing my thesis research in Exercise multiomics and network biology.

 Research Interests:
 - Exerkines and Exercise Responsomes
 - Mechanisms that underlie the benefits of exercise (exercise science research)
 - Exercise Biochemistry and Exercise Molecular Biology
-- Precision Medicine
+- Precision Medicine to Network Medicine
 - Multi-omics multi-tissue molecular mapping (Tissue- and Organism-Wide Multi-omics)
 - Molecular Bioengineering, Nanotechnology, Nanomedicine, and Cell and Gene Thereapy